1. Network connectivity in ADHD¶

 - Increase in the dorsal attention network

-- Decrease in somatomotor network
+- Decrease in the somatomotor network

-- Acceptance in default mode network
+- Acceptance in the default mode network

 1.4.
-Reduced connectivity in idle state¶
+Connectivity in idle mode¶

 1.6.
 DMN (Default Mode Network)¶